ketankshukla/blockchain_project/refactored/README.md

    python main.py
    ```

+3. At the initial menu:
+   - Select option 1 to continue to the application
+   - Select option 2 to exit

-3. Follow the on-screen prompts to:
+4. If continuing, follow the on-screen prompts to:
    - Create or select a wallet
    - Send transactions
    - Mine blocks